aleshaleksey/fansys23/abilities.md

 **Original state**: A character can make one attack, or use a single manoeuvre with a "main action".

+**Special:** A character with "Multi-attack I" or better can make a single offhand attack (regardless of "Multi-attack" level) with a light weapon, but takes a -4 penalty to the attack roll.

 **Prerequisite table**: This ability can be taken more than once.
 Each time, the minimum "base" and SP dice requirements must be met.
 |Number of attacks|Minimum Base|Minimum SP dice|Ability name|
 |-|-|-|-|